coinkite/coinkite-tap-proto/docs/best-practices.md

 be used.
 The assumption is once a slot is unsealed, the private key is public.

-3. Not all SATSCARDS will have a printed QR on the back.
-For now, all cards will have slot zero picked at factory, but we may ship SATSCARDs someday with slot zero unused.
-In that case, the `chain_code` value will need to be provided by your app (32-byte nonce).
+3. Not all SATSCARD will have a printed QR on the back.
+For now, all cards will have slot zero picked at factory, but we may ship a SATSCARD someday with slot zero unused.
+In that case, the `chain_code` argument to `setup` will have to be provided by your app (32-byte nonce).

 ## TAPSIGNER